Lorenzo603/image-caption-manager/README.md

 **Option 1: Local Installation from VSIX**
 1. Build the `.vsix` file using `vsce package`
-2. Install locally using `code --install-extension image-caption-manager-1.0.0.vsix`
+2. Install locally using `code --install-extension image-caption-manager-<version>.vsix`
 3. Or use VS Code's "Install from VSIX..." option in the Extensions view

 **Option 2: VS Code Marketplace**